Overview

 Archival records may contain materials with sensitive or confidential information including, but not limited to, administrative records, personnel files, financial documents, development files regarding bequests and donors, and Board of Trustees meetings and minutes.
 As a result, restrictions by the archivist will be placed on the above records if they are less than thirty-five years old.
 Researchers are advised that the disclosure of certain information pertaining to identifiable living individuals represented in this collection without the consent of those individuals may have legal ramifications (e.g., a cause of action under common law for invasion of privacy may arise if facts concerning an individual’s private life are published that would be deemed highly offensive to a reasonable person) for which the American Academy in Rome assumes no responsibility.

-In addition to its voluminous Photographic Archive, the archives located in Rome consist of materials dating back to the first half of the twentieth century, in the form of manuscripts, papers, correspondence, diaries, and guest books, from such classicists, architects, and muscologists as Gorham Phillips Stevens, Albert William Van Buren, and William Oliver Strunk.
+In addition to its voluminous Photographic Archive, the archival collections located in Rome consist of materials dating back to the first half of the twentieth century, in the form of manuscripts, papers, correspondence, diaries, and guest books, from such classicists, architects, and muscologists as Gorham Phillips Stevens, Albert William Van Buren, and William Oliver Strunk.
 Below is a listing of these materials.
 Please contact Sebastian Hierl, the Drue Heinz Librarian, at s.hierl [at] aarome.org (s[dot]hierl[at]aarome[dot]org) for research requests.

 American School of Classical Studies in Rome